Elizabeth's Kitchen Diary

 This is one of my recipes that’s taken years to evolve, and it’s never really the same twice.
 It’s one of those use-up-whats-in-the-cupboards kinds of midweek recipes, but it’s also good enough that you can serve it on special occasions, like when you’re trying to make a seriously good first impression.

-Now, my jewelled couscous recipe is a rather a gorgeous presentation of spice-infused couscous punctuated by a variety of flavours, textures and little pops of juicy colour.
+Now, my jewelled couscous recipe is a gorgeous presentation of spice-infused couscous punctuated by various flavours, textures and little pops of juicy colour.
 A proper centrepiece, I think, so much, so my couscous recipe has its own special serving dish.

 Ingredients you’ll need…